opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 _Addendum_

 [^projection]: [...]luckily for us, a 4x4 matrix can represent this projection1 : Actually, this is not correct.
 A perspective transformation is not affine, and as such, can't be represented entirely by a matrix.
 After beeing multiplied by the ProjectionMatrix, homogeneous coordinates are divided by their own W component.
 This W component happens to be -Z (because the projection matrix has been crafted this way).
 This way, points that are far away from the origin are divided by a big Z; their X and Y coordinates become smaller; points become more close to each other, objects seem smaller; and this is what gives the perspective.
+This transformation is done in hardware, and is not visible in the shader.